pat-jj/pearl/README.md

 # PEARL: Durable Behavioral Suppression in LLMs

-This repository contains the training and evaluation code for the paper **PEARL: Prefix-Expanded Adversarial Reinforcement Learning for Durable Behavioral Suppression**.
+This repository contains the training and evaluation code for the paper **Measuring and Strengthening Behavioral Suppression in Language Models**.

 PEARL studies post-hoc removal of observed undesired model behaviors.
 The code supports two model-organism settings: